Powder Rheology 2: Methods for Powder Characterization and Anton Paar Powder Rheology

-Trainer: Dr. Timothy Aschl
+Instructor: Dr. Timothy Aschl

 Timothy Aschl is the global product manager for powder rheology at Anton Paar since 2017.
 He holds a PhD in chemistry from the École Polytechnique, France where he researched biosensors.
 His Master’s degree in technical physics was obtained from the Technical University of Graz, with a focus on biofuels.